The case has been settled. If you are a current or former owner or lessee, the deadline to submit a claim has passed.

-Hagens Berman has filed a class-action lawsuit against Mercedes stating the automaker knowingly programmed its Clean Diesel BlueTEC vehicles to emit illegal, dangerous levels of nitrogen oxide (NOx) in virtually all real world driving conditions and likely contain a “defeat device” used to cheat testing.
+Hagens Berman filed a class-action lawsuit against Mercedes stating the automaker knowingly programmed its Clean Diesel BlueTEC vehicles to emit illegal, dangerous levels of nitrogen oxide (NOx) in virtually all real world driving conditions and contain a “defeat device” used to cheat testing.

 Testing at highway speeds, at low temperatures, and at variable speeds, indicate a systemic failure to meet emissions standards.
 Low temperature testing at highway speeds for example, produced emissions that were 8.1 to 19.7 times the highway emissions standard.
 The lawsuit adds that testing at low temperatures at variable speeds produced emissions as high as 30.8 times the standard.

-"In virtually every road test the emissions were hardly as Mercedes promised as ‘the world’s cleanest and most advanced diesel…’ Mercedes vehicles do not meet emission standards in virtually all real world driving conditions," the latest complaint states.
+"In virtually every road test the emissions were hardly as Mercedes promised as ‘the world’s cleanest and most advanced diesel…’ Mercedes vehicles do not meet emission standards in virtually all real world driving conditions," the complaint states.

 The lawsuit alleges that the following Mercedes models powered by BlueTEC diesel-fueled engines are affected by the unlawful, unfair, deceptive and otherwise defective emission controls utilized by Mercedes.